 - The same nutrition education, physical education, and physical activities are provided or offered (according to the grade level)

-- The same competitive foods and beverages were sold throughout the cafeteria and/or school campus
+- The same competitive foods and beverages are sold throughout the cafeteria and/or school campus

-- Each school must be enrolled as a TN school
+- Each school is enrolled as a Team Nutrition school

-- Each school follows the same district’s LSWP
+- Each school follows the same district’s local school wellness policy

 Nutrition Services Division